 Loop from Kangaroo Point over the Story Bridge and down onto the City Boardwalk along the riverfront.
 Ride past the City Botanic Gardens and around two sides of the Brisbane CBD to the Kurilpa Bridge.
 Roll down the matchstick bridge and pedal along the Clem Jones Promenade back to where you started.
 Streets Beach makes a prime spot to cool off at.
 A $2 CityCycle is up to this challenge.

 59. Drink a fancy cocktail at Maker

 Pull up a chair along the 7.5m-long oxidising brass bar and prepare your tastebuds for a new experience.
 Maker pushes the boundaries using local and native ingredients to make unusual combinations.

-Try to focus on tapping the ball through the course while being distracted by city views.
+Try to focus on tapping the ball through the course, while being distracted by lush garden views.

 61. Picnic in New Farm Park or at Kangaroo Point Cliffs

-New Farm Park is a firm local favourite for lazy Saturday picnics, birthday celebrations by the river and space to kick a ball, while Kangaroo Point Cliffs are perfect for a romantic picnic with a spectacular view of the CBD.
+New Farm Park is a firm local favourite for lazy Saturday picnics, birthday celebrations by the river and space to kick a ball, while Kangaroo Point Cliffs are perfect for a romantic picnic with a spectacular view of The City.
 Do as the Brisbane people do – pack a rug and bring your favourite cheese.